Notion vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 Can I use both Notion and Airtable together?

-Yes, and some teams do—usually Airtable for operational databases (CRM, inventory, pipelines) and Notion for documentation, meeting notes, and team wikis.
+Yes, and some teams do — typically using Airtable as the operational database (CRM, inventory, pipelines) while keeping Notion for documentation, meeting notes, and team wikis.
 They connect via Zapier or Make.
-But running both adds real complexity and cost, so only do it if each tool is genuinely doing something the other can't.
-Don't just do it because you can't decide.
+That said, running both adds real complexity and cost, so it's only worth it if each tool is genuinely doing something the other can't replicate.
+Don't do it just because you can't decide.

 Is Notion or Airtable better for a small team of 2-5 people?

-For most small teams, Notion wins on both flexibility and cost.
-Start there.
-The free plan is actually generous, paid plans cost less per person, and you won't hit frustrating record limits in your first month.
-Unless your small team is specifically managing tons of structured data—like a small e-commerce operation tracking SKUs or a recruiting firm managing candidate pipelines—Notion handles daily project management just fine without needing an IT degree.
+For most small teams, Notion wins on value and versatility.
+Short answer: start there.
+The free plan is genuinely generous, paid plans are cheaper per seat, and you won't hit frustrating record limits in your first month.
+Unless your small team is specifically managing large volumes of structured data — like a small e-commerce operation tracking SKUs or a recruiting firm managing candidate pipelines — Notion handles daily project management load well without making you feel like you need an IT degree.

 Has Airtable gotten more expensive in 2026?

-Yes, and I'll be straight about it.
-Airtable's pricing has crept up steadily, and the Team plan at ~$20/user/month is a real jump from free.
-They bundled AI into paid plans instead of charging separately, which is genuinely helpful—but if you were using Airtable two years ago and haven't checked pricing recently, brace yourself.
+Yes, and it's worth being upfront about this.
+Airtable's pricing has increased steadily over recent years, and the Team plan at ~$20/user/month represents a significant jump from the free tier.
+They've bundled AI into paid plans rather than selling it as a separate add-on, which is a genuine value-add that partially justifies the increase — but if you were on Airtable two years ago and haven't checked pricing lately, prepare for mild sticker shock.

 How does Notion AI compare to Airtable AI in 2026?

-They're actually useful in different ways.
-Notion AI is better for writing, summarizing, and generating content within your docs—it's like having a writing assistant that knows your workspace.
-Airtable AI focuses on the data side: categorizing records, generating field content from your data, spotting patterns.
-Heavy on writing?
-Notion AI.
+They're useful in genuinely different ways, which I think gets glossed over in most comparisons.
+Notion AI is better for writing, summarizing, and generating content within your docs and pages — it feels like a writing assistant that also knows your workspace.
+Airtable AI is more focused on the data side: categorizing records, generating field content from database context, extracting patterns.
+Writing-heavy team?
+Notion AI wins.
 Data-heavy operation?
-Airtable AI is more relevant to what you actually do.
+Airtable AI is more relevant to your actual work.

 Can Airtable replace a real CRM for a small business?

 Absolutely, up to a point.
-I've seen plenty of small businesses use Airtable as a lightweight CRM successfully, and it works well for contact lists under about 500 records.
-You'll need to build the structure yourself or grab a template, but the linked fields, automations, and Interface Designer make it genuinely workable.
-It won't replace a dedicated CRM like HubSpot Try HubSpot or Pipedrive Try Pipedrive once you scale past a few hundred contacts and need email sequencing or pipeline forecasting—but for 50 to 200 contacts with a small sales team?
-It works fine and saves you another subscription.
+Many small businesses use Airtable as a lightweight CRM successfully, and I've seen it work well for contact lists under about 500 records.
+You'll need to build the structure yourself or grab a template, but the relational fields, automations, and Interface Designer make it genuinely viable.
+It won't replace a purpose-built CRM like HubSpot Try HubSpot or Pipedrive Try Pipedrive once you're scaling past a few hundred contacts and need things like email sequencing or pipeline reporting — but for 50 to 200 contacts with a small sales operation?
+It works fine and saves you a monthly subscription.

-Which tool is easier to migrate away from if you change your mind?
+Which tool is easier to migrate away from if I change my mind?

-Both are reasonably migration-friendly.
-Notion's export options—Markdown, CSV, PDF—are straightforward.
-Airtable has solid CSV export and a robust API that makes data extraction painless if you know what you're doing.
-Honestly, Airtable's structured data tends to transfer more cleanly to other database tools since it's already organized neatly.
-Notion's free-form content can get messier to move because all that flexibility on the way in creates complexity on the way out.
+Both are reasonably migration-friendly, which I appreciate.
+Notion's export options — Markdown, CSV, PDF — are straightforward.
+Airtable has solid CSV export and a robust API that makes data extraction relatively painless for anyone technical.
+Honestly, Airtable's structured data tends to be easier to migrate into other database-style tools because it's already cleanly organized.
+Notion's free-form content can be messier to transfer into something more structured, simply because flexibility on the way in creates complexity on the way out.